Silicon carbide: Wide-scale production

 Acheson patented the method for making silicon carbide powder on February 28, 1893.
 Acheson also developed the electric batch furnace by which SiC is still made today and formed the Carborundum Company to manufacture bulk SiC, initially for use as an abrasive.
 In 1900 the company settled with the Electric Smelting and Aluminum Company when a judge's decision gave "priority broadly" to its founders "for reducing ores and other substances by the incandescent method".
-It is said that Acheson was trying to dissolve carbon in molten corundum (alumina) and discovered the presence of hard, blue-black crystals which he believed to be a compound of carbon and corundum: hence carborundum.
-It may be that he named the material "carborundum" by analogy to corundum, which is another very hard substance (9 on the Mohs scale).

 The first use of SiC was as an abrasive.
 This was followed by electronic applications.
 In the beginning of the 20th century, silicon carbide was used as a detector in the first radios.
 In 1907 Henry Joseph Round produced the first LED by applying a voltage to a SiC crystal and observing yellow, green and orange emission at the cathode.
-The effect was later rediscovered by O. V. Losev in the Soviet Union in 1923.
+The effect was later rediscovered by O.V.
+Losev in the Soviet Union, in 1923.

 Production

 Because natural moissanite is extremely scarce, most silicon carbide is synthetic.
 Silicon carbide is used as an abrasive, as well as a semiconductor and diamond simulant of gem quality.
 The simplest process to manufacture silicon carbide is to combine silica sand and carbon in an Acheson graphite electric resistance furnace at a high temperature, between 1600 C and 2500 C. Fine SiO2 particles in plant material (e.g. rice husks) can be converted to SiC by heating in the excess carbon from the organic material.
 The silica fume, which is a byproduct of producing silicon metal and ferrosilicon alloys, can also be converted to SiC by heating with graphite at 1500 C.

 The material formed in the Acheson furnace varies in purity, according to its distance from the graphite resistor heat source.
-Colorless, pale yellow and green crystals have the highest purity and are found closest to the resistor.
+Colorless, pale yellow, and green crystals have the highest purity and are found closest to the resistor.
 The color changes to blue and black at greater distance from the resistor, and these darker crystals are less pure.
 Nitrogen and aluminium are common impurities, and they affect the electrical conductivity of SiC.